Brazing-titanium

 Brazing Filler Metals for Titanium Alloys

 Filler metals are available as powders and as foil, sometimes maid by compacting amorphous powders obtained by rapid solidification.
-The main suppliers advertise their availability for advising on filler metal selection and corrosion resistance.
+The main suppliers advertise their availability for advising on filler metal selection and on corrosion resistance.

 Resources